Mind Body Syndrome | TMS | PPD

-Mind body Syndrome (MBS), also known as: Musculoskeletal Mindbody Syndrome (MMS), Distraction Syndrome, neuroplastic pain, Psychophysiologic disorder (PPD) Psychosomatic syndrome, or Tension Myositis Syndrome (TMS), is a psychosomatic phenomenon pioneered by Dr John Sarno.
+Mind body Syndrome (MBS), also known as: Musculoskeletal Mindbody Syndrome (MMS), Distraction Syndrome, neuroplastic pain, Psychophysiologic disorder (PPD) Psychosomatic Syndrome, or Tension Myositis Syndrome (TMS), is a psychophysiological phenomenon pioneered by Dr John Sarno.

-Let me say first that psychosomatic does NOT mean it is all "in your mind" or that you are weak, or you have created the problem yourself.
+Let me start by explaining that this does NOT mean it is all "in your mind" or that you are weak, or you have created the problem yourself.
 Your pain IS REAL - all pain is real.
-However it is theorised that persistent pain is not exclusively of biological origin, rather, there is growing evidence to suggest that learned neural pathways in the brain cause many forms of chronic pain and NOT structural problems in the body.
+However persistent pain is not exclusively of biological origin, rather, there is growing evidence to suggest that learned neural pathways in the brain cause many forms of chronic pain and NOT structural problems in the body.

 Dr Sarno theorised that pain is a physical manifestation of suppressed emotions.
 A ploy by the brain to distract oneself from challenging emotions and prevent their conscious expression.
 Also, sometimes an acute injury occurs, yet the pain continues after the tissues have fully healed as the pain neural pathways have been learnt and the fear of pain continues.